 This isn’t exactly new thinking; it’s the way B2B marketers have been thinking—and working—for a decade.

 At bfw, we’ve migrated this practice from non-healthcare clients to healthcare and had success generating webinar attendance through print advertisements, and we’re confident that this tactic will create the conversions we’re looking for.
 Why?
 Because it provides value.
 And providing value is different from a distributing a promotional message.

 A Multi-Channel Way Forward

-Physicians requiring personalized communication can be drawn closer with “news you can use” through a larger number of channels than ever before.
-As of 2019, this information can be disseminated in many more ways than personal communication thanks to digital platforms that allow marketers to reach their audience on their own terms.
+HCPs requiring personalized communication can be drawn closer with “news you can use” through a larger number of channels than ever before.

 Marketers can take advantage of these diverse channels by seeking feedback with every piece of distributed content.
 And digital content allows the easy capturing of this information.
-Routine use of “Subscribe to our Newsletter” calls-to-action, omnipresent social media opt-in reminders, embedded forms that elicit feedback, push notification offerings, contact phone numbers, and “Contact a Sales Representative” buttons are tools that convert targets into leads.
+Use of “Subscribe to our Newsletter” calls-to-action.
+Offer social media opt-in reminders in your non-personal promotion.
+Embed forms that solicit feedback.
+Give HCPs the opportunity to receive push notifications.
+Provide phone numbers and “Contact a Sales Representative” buttons are tools that convert targets into leads.

 Escalating Content Production to Lead Generation

 Once your lead pool is large enough, employ key opinion leaders to Tweet about their brand experiences.
 (In case you doubt the power of Twitter, dial up CNN, Fox News or MSNBC.
 Time how long it takes for a Twitter feed to hit the screen.)